Abdul-WriteCodes/GOALPANION/README.md

 This hybrid approach ensures plans remain **stable, feasible, and intelligent**, avoiding hallucinated structure while still benefiting from LLM reasoning.

 ---
+## Target Users

+- Undergraduate and postgraduate students
+- Graduate researchers and PhD candidates
+- Self-directed learners with academic goals
+---
 ## Key Features & How It Works

 ### 🎯 Goal-Oriented Planning

-ACHIEVIT supports multiple academic goal types:
+ACHIEVIT supports multiple academic goal types that users can select as follows:
 - **Exams**
 - **Assignments**
 - **Dissertations / Theses**

 For each goal, the system:

-- Accepts a high-level user goal
+- Accepts a high-level user goal description
+- Accept constraint data such as:
+  - Daily time commitment in achieving the goal
+  - User skill level in achieving the goal
+  - Fixed deadlines
+- Produces **realistic, milestone-based roadmap plans**
 - Generates **four fixed milestones**
 - Assigns **five executable subtasks per milestone**
-- Factors in:
-  - Daily time commitment
-  - User skill level
-  - Fixed deadlines
-- Produces **realistic, milestone-based execution plans**
-- Tracks completion at the **subtask level**
+- Tracks execution and completion at the **subtask level**
+- Analyses deadline risk and alerts users when they fall behind
 - Dynamically adapts plans based on actual user progress
-- Analyses deadline risk and alerts users when they fall behind
-- Recommends strategies and academic resources aligned with pending work
+- Recommends strategies and resources crucial in achieving the goal

----

 ### 🧑‍🤝‍🧑 Human-in-the-Loop Interface

 - Built with **Streamlit** for fast, interactive iteration
-- Sidebar-driven goal and constraint input
-- Single column execution layout:
-  - Milestone and subtask execution (checkbox matrix)
-  - Plan overview, progress, and downloads of plans as docx
 - Users remain in full control of:
   - Goal definition
-  - Progress updates
+  - Subtask execution per milestone (checkboxes)
+  - Roadmap plan downloads of plans as docx
-  - Plan adaptation decisions
+  - Execution of plan adaptation based on progress

 ---
 ## 🔗 Live System

 👉 **[Try the Live Demo Here](https://achievit.streamlit.app/)**

-## Target Users

-- Undergraduate and postgraduate students
-- Graduate researchers and PhD candidates
-- Self-directed learners with academic goals

 ---
 ## OPIK Observability and evaluation

 ## Observability
-- Total number of Trace logged: 432
+- Total number of Trace logged: 4
 - Total Errors: 72 errors due to
 	- API free tier exhaustion
 	- Server overload